NYC apartment renovations include a lot of moving parts plus complex processes. Prep properly with these do's and don'ts.

 At the end of the day, we’re all human, and we’re all consumers.
 Even if you have no experience renovating apartments in NYC, your experience navigating other aspects of life can come in handy.
 Listen to your gut if it tells you someone isn’t a good fit for your project.
 If a contractor is skirting your questions or giving vague answers, chances are good that you need to move in another direction.

 Starting a New York City renovation of any size is a significant undertaking.
 In order to make sure the process runs smoothly from start to finish, preparation is essential.
-With these apartment renovation dos and don'ts, homeowners can set proper expectations on their upcoming apartment renovation.
+With these apartment renovation dos and don'ts, setting proper expectations on an upcoming apartment renovation becomes much more clear.

 Ready to renovate?
 As a full-service design-build firm in New York City, Gallery handles renovations from start to finish for our clients, driving everything from interior design and architectural planning to handling building boards and construction.
+That's why we're different from other renovation and remodeling firms in NYC.
 We're experienced in brownstone renovations, co-op and condo renovations, pre-war renovations, and more.
-If you’re in need of an experienced residential renovation contractor in Manhattan or Brooklyn who can help manage costs, time, and stress, contact us today.
+If you’re in need of a residential renovation contractor in Manhattan or Brooklyn who can help manage costs, time, and stress, contact us today.